subeshpokhrel/ajaxify/README.md

 Ajaxify
 =======

-Ajaxify helpes the developer to simplify the usage of Ajax on a Magento plateform.
+Ajaxify helpes the developer to simplify the usage of Ajax on a Magento platform.

 I’ve tried to make the module simple for now, which of course can be extended a lot to incorporate all kinds of needs.
 But for now, if I may say, there are roughly these two things you might want to do (Purely in Magento terms).